If a payoff

 ownership request for a manufactured structure under the deferral

 must be sent to the Department of Revenue before the lien will be

 removed and any changes can be made regarding the ownership of the

 is abandoned, the department needs to receive a copy of the Notice of

 Abandonment.
 After the abandonment process is complete, the department

-may close the deferral account, remove the lien holder from the LOIS
+may close the deferral account, remove the security interest from the LOIS

 system, and process the lien release.